C-Alonso/starships/README.md

-# STAR WARS Starships APIA
+# STAR WARS Starships API

 Foobar is a Python library for dealing with word pluralization.